-The reason the PEG ratio is a better metric to use rather than the P/E ratio is because the PEG ratio takes a company’s earnings growth rate into account, providing a more complete picture of the P/E ratio.
+The reason the PEG ratio is a better metric to use is because the PEG ratio takes a company’s earnings growth rate into account, providing a more complete picture of the P/E ratio.

 When a stock has a PEG ratio of 1 or less, typically this indicates that the stock could be a bargain.
 Conversely, if a stock is trading a PEG ratio of 2 or higher, this typically indicates that the stock is expensive.

 There are many other factors that come into play with this simple valuation method though, the most important factor being how realistic the forecasted growth rate is.
 When in doubt, always use a conservative growth estimate.

 Another issue when relying on the PEG ratio to guide your valuation practices, is that it fails to take into account multiple other fundamentals metrics such as cash flow, return on invested capital, margin trends, etc.